 Advantages of Open Cycle Gas Turbine Power Plant

-Following are the advantages of an open cycle gas turbine power plant:
+The following are the advantages of an open-cycle gas turbine power plant:

-- Once the turbine started, it will accelerate from cold start to full load without warm-up time.
+- Once the turbine started, it will accelerate from a cold start to a full load without warm-up time.

 - Low weight and size.